raleel/mythras-srd/Style_Guide.md

 Give tables a sub-header so they appear bookmarked in the sidebar, indented a level from their parent section.

+~Make the heading row bold text.~
-Make the heading row bold text.
+Making the header row bold actually renders it in normal text.
+The default CSS has that row bolded.

 ### Table text alignment